viniHNS/Little-Addons/README.md

 ## Credits

-TRON for the server base code and the tutorial on how to use the Escape from Tarkov SDK. <3
+Thanks to TRON for the server base code and the tutorial on how to use the Escape from Tarkov SDK. <3

+## Issues

+The Stahlhelm M42 helmet is a little bit bugged.

 ## License